JonPSmith/AuthPermissions.AspNetCore/README.md

 - A comparision between ASP.NET Core authorization with AuthP's authorization
 - A basic admin of Auth Users.

-### Example2.WebApiWithToken.IndividualAccounts
+### Example2 - JWT Token in ASP.NET Core Web API

 This is a ASP.NET Core WebAPI application using the Individual Accounts authentication provider with JWT Token authentication.
 Look at this example for:

 - An example of using AuthP to create a JWT Token for you.
 - An example of using AuthP's JWT refresh feature.

+See the video [Improving JWT Token Security](https://www.youtube.com/watch?v=DtfNUHgwKyU) for more about this feature works.

 _NOTE: When running this example and you want to login you must run one of the authentication login WebAPIs and then copy the just the JWT Token string in into Swagger's Authorize box.
 Also, the default lifetime of the JWT Token is 5 minutes, so you wll get logged out quickly (this is done to check the AuthP's JWT refresh feature)._

-### Example3 - not built yet
+### Example3 - Single level multi-tenant application

-This example shows how AuthP would work with [Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-whatis) as the authentication provider.

-### Example4.MvcWebApp.IndividualAccounts

 This is a ASP.NET Core MVC application using the Individual Accounts authentication provider with Cookie authentication.
 Look at this example for:

+- How to use AuthP to create a single-level multi-tenant system.
+- Demo of changing the look and feel of an app when a tenant logs in.

+### Example4 - Hierarchical multi-tenant application

+This is a ASP.NET Core MVC application using the Individual Accounts authentication provider with Cookie authentication.
+Look at this example for:

+- how to use AuthP to create a hierarchical multi-tenant system.
 - A more substantial application with lots of Permissions, Roles, Tenants and Users.
-- how to use AuthP to create a hierarchical multi-tenant system.
 - How the AuthP' admin code can be used to control Roles, Users and Tenants.

 ## Notes on creating a NuGet package